lhr-solar/BPS/Docs/source/Software/Tasks.rst

 Purpose
     Create tasks by calling "OSTaskCreate()" and provide argument specifying to RTOS how the task will be managed.
-    Initialization Task also creates the semaphores which is a programming construct that helps us achieve concurrency by implementing both synchronization and mutual exclusion.
-Semaphores are used when a task wants exclusive access to a resource, needs to synchronize its activities with an ISR or a task, or is waiting until an event occurs.
+    Initialization Task also creates the semaphores which is a programming construct that helps us achieve concurrency by implementing both synchronization and mutual exclusion. :termword`<Semaphores>`are used when a task wants exclusive access to a resource, needs to synchronize its activities with an ISR or a task, or is waiting until an event occurs.
-    The semaphores deletes itself at the end and saves the contents of floating point registers whenever there is a context switch.
+    The task deletes itself after running the time requirements and saves the contents of floating point registers whenever there is a context switch.
-    The order of the semaphore matters as the priority sets whats task to be prioritized.
+    The order of the semaphore matters because if the fault semaphore isn't initialized first and a fault is called we do not go into the fault state.

 Functionality